Shun'ichi Amari

-Shun'ichi Amari (甘利 俊一, Amari Shun'ichi), is a Japanese engineer and neuroscientist born in 1936 in Tokyo, Japan.
-He was a pioneer in information geometry and artificial intelligence.
+Shun'ichi Amari (甘利 俊一, Amari Shun'ichi) (born 1936) is a Japanese engineer and neuroscientist, known as a pioneer of information geometry and artificial intelligence.

 Education

 He majored in Mathematical Engineering in 1958 from the University of Tokyo then graduated in 1963 from the Graduate School of the University of Tokyo.

 His Master of Engineering in 1960 was entitled Topological and Information-Theoretical Foundation of Diakoptics and Codiakoptics.

 His Doctor of Engineering in 1963 was entitled Diakoptics of Information Spaces.

 Career

 Shun'ichi Amari received several awards and is a visiting professor of various universities.

 He is the author of more than 200 peer-reviewed articles.
 He is known for developing information geometry.
 He also independently invented the Hopfield network in 1972, a form of self-organized recurrent neural network.

 Artificial intelligence

 Amari made significant advances in artificial intelligence.
 In 1967, he proposed the first deep learning artificial neural network (ANN) using the stochastic gradient descent (SGD) algorithm.
 The same year, Amari and his student H. Saito reported the first multilayer perceptron (MLP) neural network trained by SGD.
 The concept of backpropagation was also anticipated by Amari in the 1960s.

 In 1972, Amari and Kaoru Nakano published the first papers on deep learning recurrent neural networks (RNN).
 The same year, Amari invented the Amari–Hopfield network.
 The Amari network, the earliest deep learning recurrent neural network (RNN), was first published by Amari in 1972.
 It was rediscovered by John Hopfield in 1982 as the Hopfield network.